ashbrook-io/ashbrook-io.github.io/_posts/2006-11-01-tables-for-layout-boo.md

 ---
 layout: post
-title: tables for layout boo
+title: tables for layout... boo
 ---

 this post is re: [this article](http://olav.dk/articles/tables.html).